amarder/locovote/frontend/src/methodology.md

 <div class="card">${await createDemographicsGrowthChart()}</div>

-## Regression Slope Estimates Over Time

-This chart shows how the relationship between district racial composition and student growth has changed over time.
+The next chart shows how the relationship between district racial composition and student growth has changed over time.
 Each point represents the slope estimate for a given year and subject, with error bars showing 95% confidence intervals.
 A negative slope indicates that districts with higher proportions of white students tend to have lower growth percentiles, while a positive slope indicates the opposite.

 ```js
 async function createSlopeEstimatesChart() {